mount(8) - phpMan

 mount -t ext4 /tmp/disk.img /mnt

-This type of mount knows about four options, namely loop, offset and
+This type of mount knows about three options, namely loop, offset and

 be used in addition to those specific to the filesystem type.)

-Since Linux 2.6.25 is supported auto-destruction of loop devices and
+Since Linux 2.6.25 auto-destruction of loop devices is supported, mean-

-then any loop device allocated by mount will be freed by umount inde-
+ing that any loop device allocated by mount will be freed by umount

-You can also free a loop device by hand, using `losetup -d' or `umount
+You can also free a loop device by hand, using losetup -d or umount -d.

 RETURN CODES